When to Hire a 3PL: Signs It's Time to Outsource Logistics

 Up Front Liability Practices

 As mentioned previously, not all 3PLs operate the same and this is also true when it comes to liability practices.
-There is plenty of great and reputable third-party logistics companies out there to choose from (raises hand!), but just as with any other industry, you may run into a few bad actors or less-than-friendly partnerships.
+There are plenty of third-party logistics companies out there to choose from, but just as with any other industry, you may run into a few bad actors or less-than-friendly partnerships.
+A Modern 4PL approach prioritizes transparency and accountability in liability practices.

 Some less-than-reputable 3PLs may try to save on the cost by taking very little responsibility or being slow to resolve other issues with shipments that arise from their services.
 If they're talking around the issue of liability and don't have a direct, obvious answer about their liability practices available upfront, you should start looking elsewhere for your 3PL needs.